DavidRR-F/Obsidian/Linux-Admin/Networking/Network Interface Card (NIC).md

 5. Restart network `systemctl restart network`

-6. Test and verify the configuartion with `ifconfig`
+6. Test and verify the configuration with `ifconfig`